seherkhan/MallCustomerSegmentation/README.md

 # Project Description
-Market Segmentation of customers of a mall with K-means (K selected using the elbow method)
+Market Segmentation of customers of a mall with K-means (K selected using the elbow method) and Hierarchial Clustering